yuvalmGS/gigaspaces-wiki-jekyll/xap97net/jvm-configuration.markdown

 # Jvm Settings

-Unlike .NET applications, which are compiled to executable files, java applications are compiled to {{.class}} or {{.jar}} files which are executed using the [Java Application Launcher| http://java.sun.com/javase/6/docs/technotes/tools/windows/java.html] ({{java.exe}}) tool.
+Unlike .NET applications, which are compiled to executable files, java applications are compiled to `.class` or `.jar` files which are executed using the [Java Application Launcher| http://java.sun.com/javase/6/docs/technotes/tools/windows/java.html] (`java.exe`) tool.
 This tool supports various options which control the way the application is executed, such as memory allocation, garbage collection and more.

-GigaSpaces XAP.NET tools and applications use [Java Native Interface (JNI)|http://java.sun.com/javase/6/docs/technotes/guides/jni/index.html] instead of {{java.exe}} to launch the JVM and execute java code, and use the Application Configuration File to load JVM settings.
+GigaSpaces XAP.NET tools and applications use [Java Native Interface (JNI)|http://java.sun.com/javase/6/docs/technotes/guides/jni/index.html] instead of `java.exe` to launch the JVM and execute java code, and use the Application Configuration File to load JVM settings.

-To configure JVM settings, add a {{GigaSpaces}} section to the application configuration file:
+To configure JVM settings, add a `GigaSpaces` section to the application configuration file:
 {code:xml}
 <?xml version="1.0" encoding="utf-8" ?>
 <configuration>